Astrophysics (Index)About

 (atomic nucleus associated with a specific isotope)

 The term nuclide (or nuclear species) refers to an atomic nucleus that has specific numbers of protons and neutrons.
 Equivalently, it is a nucleus with a specific atomic number (Z) and mass number (A).
 A different (type of) nuclide would imply a different isotope or a different element.
-The term is common in descriptions of nucleosynthesis (the construction or modification of a nuclei) if the specific number of electrons is not relevant.
+The term is common in descriptions of nucleosynthesis (the construction or modification of a nucleus) if the specific number of electrons is not relevant.

 Wikipedia now explains usages of nuclide that differ slightly from the above description: